sebastianlarisch/spryker-docs/docs/scos/dev/architecture/conceptual-overview.md

 Search is an essential part of e-commerce shops.
 Spryker provides the most common in-shop search functionalities by utilizing and connecting to search engine technologies.

 Search in Spryker follows the same data separation principle.
-All the relational data is stored in the relational database in the back-end application and published to the Search database when additions, updates, or deletions occur on different data objects.
-Spryker OS ensures that data is always synced between its back-end and front-end.
+All the relational data is stored in the relational database in the backend application and published to the Search database when additions, updates, or deletions occur on different data objects.
+Spryker OS ensures that data is always synced between its backend and front-end.

 Spryker uses Elasticsearch by default, but it's also possible replace it with other search engine technologies.